Geologic Hazards of Pennsylvania

-Radon gas -- arguably the deadliest geologic hazard in Pennsylvania -- derived from the decay of uranium minerals in rocks and soil and thought to be the second leading cause of lung cancer
+Radon -- a gas derived from the decay of uranium, which is found in many rocks and soils, radon is the second leading cause of lung cancer in the United States

 Carbon dioxide and methane -- subsurface migration of these gases are of particular concern in areas where coal and petroleum resources underlie the land surface

 Floods -- a well-known danger in our state, floods are influenced mainly by precipitation, topography, and surface materials